 If you aren’t familiar with the paleo diet, here’s a brief overview: it’s a way of eating that mimics the diets of our hunter-gatherer ancestors that has been shown to help optimize health, minimize the risk of chronic disease, and lose weight.

 This diet consists of eating grass-fed meats, fish and seafood, fresh fruits and veggies, eggs, nuts and seeds, and healthy oils.

 The best part about this recipe?
 You don’t have to be a chef or have much cooking know-how to change things up.

 For example, I’ll swap out the avocado sometimes for Primal Kitchen mayo (one of my favorites) or I’ll swap out the bell peppers for cherry tomatoes.
-I don’t like being glued to a cookbook, especially when I’m putting together a meal that’s as utilitarian as lunch—once you make this recipe, you’ll be able to make it on auto pilot no problem.
+I don’t like being glued to a cookbook, especially when I’m putting together a meal that’s as utilitarian as lunch.
+Once you make this recipe, you’ll be able to make it on auto-pilot with no problems.

 If you’re lucky enough to have multiple varieties are your grocery store: Haas avocados have more probiotics than the lighter green variety.
 For more foods that strengthen teeth, see The 5 Best Foods for Optimal Oral Health.

 I’ll sign off the way Neal did when he sent me this recipe: